n-d-t/var2/README.md

 # var2
-A web server/protocol to connect devices
+A web server/protocol to connect IoT devices